Synchrotek/background-remover-py/README.md

 * Download the [ Project files ](https://github.com/PuL5TaR/background-remover-py/archive/refs/heads/main.zip)
 * Extract the downloaded zip file
 * go to the extracted directory
+* Put the "u2net.onnx" File in that directory

 <br>